Mbombela: Economy

 The international grilled-chicken fast food restaurant chain Galito's was founded and is headquartered in the city.

 Finance

 The city is the financial and banking capital of Mpumalanga.

 Retail

 The city has a strong consumer-based retail industry boosted significantly by neighbouring Mozambican and Swazi tourists.
 There are various major shopping centers, notably the Riverside and Ilanga malls.
 Recent developments include the Crossing Shopping Center and the City Center.

 Industry

 The city is home to the Manganese Metal Company (MMC) and Delta EMD, which together form one of the largest manganese processing facilities in the world.
 There are several medium industries which support the agriculture and forestry sectors.
-There is also a thriving construction industry which, despite the 2008 recession, has kept growing.

 Agriculture

 The city is a key agricultural processing hub for northeastern South Africa.
 The macadamia industry is centred within the city, with an annual production for the 2017/18 production year of 26,400 tons NIS (nut-in shell at 1.5% kernel moisture content).
 There are many citrus farms and the canning, juicing and extract of citrus fruit and other produce is a large business for the area.
 Fertile soils and the subtropical climate provide perfect conditions for the growing of citrus and tropical fruits, mainly mango, banana, avocado, papaya and macadamia nuts.

 Sugar is also big business in the region.
 TSB, the producer of Selati sugar, is located a few kilometres east of the city.
 The low-lying areas in the region is dotted with sugarcane farms.